What to Photograph for a Silverplate or Sterling Appraisal: Marks, Wear, Monograms & Set Counts

 Photograph every mark, punch, and wording cluster

 The routing question is not just silver or not silver.
-FAIR needs to see whether the wording points toward sterling, silverplate, coin silver, weighted forms, retailer-marked wares, or mixed-object substitutions.
+FAIR needs the wording that points to sterling, silverplate, coin silver, weighted forms, retailer marks, or substitutions.

 Capture every visible hallmark, maker mark, retailer stamp, pattern mark, and trade wording such as sterling, 925, coin, EPNS, silverplate, plated, weighted, reinforced, or filled.